Biorefineries, techno-economics & bioprocessing

 Visit my Google Scholar Profile for a complete list of my publications.

 Heat Transfer A326

-Postgraduate short course in Bio-energy, presented annually in September together with the Centre for Renewable and Sustainable Energy Studies
+Postgraduate short course in Bio-energy, presented annually with the Centre for Renewable and Sustainable Energy Studies

-Shortcourses for Biotech and Food industries in Aseptic processing and Good Manufacturing Practise, presented annually
+Short courses for Biotech and Food industries in Aseptic processing and Good Manufacturing Practice, presented annually